Enophi/RES-2019-SMTP/README.md

 # Prank Campaign generator 1.0
 ## Description
+This project allows you to generate a prank campaign in a fully automatic way.

 ## Setting up the SMTP Server
 You can use a mock smtp server to test this software.
 A mock service fake the behaviour of the real service.